shipitjs/shipit-utils/README.md

 Task function or array of task names to run in order. *Note: If in a Grunt context and passing an array of task names, task will always be synchronous/blocking.*

 ##### async `Boolean`
 Register task as async or blocking.
-Default: `true`.
+Default: `false`.

 #### Examples